 Welcome!
 The Moffatt-Ladd House and Garden (1763) is a National Historic Landmark celebrating its 250th birthday in 2013.
 The house has been an historic house museum for more than 100 years, having first opened its doors to the public in June of 1912.
 One of America's finest Georgian mansions, the house was built for merchant John Moffatt between 1760 and 1763.
 During the Revolution, it was the home of General William Whipple, one of New Hampshire's three signers of the Declaration of Independence and his wife Katharine Moffatt Whipple.
 In 1817 the house passed to John Moffatt's great granddaughter, Maria Tufton Haven Ladd.
 Her son, Alexander Hamilton Ladd, lived in the house from 1862 until his death in 1900.
 The house is furnished to showcase its original features and to reflect its use as a private home from 1763 through 1900.
 (See History for more information on architectural features, furnishings, and the lives of the house's occupants, both enslaved and free.)

-We are now closed for the season, but the office is open throughout the winter.
+Tours begin June 1, but we are in the office and planning for events that begin in May!
 If you are interested in booking an event or wedding, group tour, or would like to know more about our programs, please call the office at (603) 430-7968 or (603) 436-8221.
 See our Visitor and Contact Information page for email addresses, and Wedding and Rentals page for rental information and prices.

 We will open for the regular season on June 1, 2014.